 x.
 And then we apply

 n f x”, so that in total f

 should be applied “n

 We can test it some and see if it looks right:

-And like, that’s it, that’s our successor.
-It seems maybe less impressive than the addition and multiplication functions we did earlier.
-But like it’s pretty cool:
+And like that’s it, that’s our successor.
+Maybe less impressive than the addition and multiplication functions we did earlier.
+But it’s kind of cool:

 0, and we can throw

 Ses at it until we have the number we really want.

 λf.λx.-bit ever again.
 Unless we want to.
 If we’re defining addition and we stick to